- Mental Health

 Indeed, relaxing a problem away doesn't bring us any closer to genuine happiness meaning enlightenment.
 For, enlightenment has nothing to do with circumstances, but is a special organization within mental forces, not an echo of reaching some favorable outcomes in life.

 For the lack of a better word, we often mistake children's joyful disposition for "happiness".
 Children are not happy, they are explosively excited, like we are when we win on lottery.
-Happiness is that profound mix of wisdom and a genuine heart's content, when we truly feel at home in our own skin - not wanting to be anybody else, or being anywhere else.
+Happiness is that profound mix of wisdom and a genuine heart's content, when we truly feel at home in our own skin---not wanting to be anybody else, or being anywhere else.
+It's the feeling about us and the life being complete.

 Crowned by wisdom, that state also means a divinely awakened sense of our god-like essence, a personalized spin-off from universal intelligence.
 And yet, no words can really give it a justice with a proper definition, since happiness is an experience, not a logical item explainable in a manual with all instructions lined down.